wolfgang-stefani/Traffic-Sign-Classifier/README.md

 Preprocessing refers to techniques such as converting to grayscale, normalization, etc.

+##### Normalizing
 As a first step, the images are being normalized so that the data has mean zero and equal variance.
 Normalizing helps the network to converge faster.
-It makes it a lot easier for the optimizer to proceed numerically.
+It makes it a lot easier for the optimizer to proceed numerically:
+![alt text][image11]

 For image data, `(pixel - 128)/ 128` is a quick way to approximately normalize the data.
-It doesn't change the content of the images.
-This leads to a well conditioned problem:
+It doesn't change the content of the images:

-![alt text][image11]
+![alt text][image12]

+#### Grayscaling
+As a last step, I grayscaled the image data because ...

 Here is an example of a traffic sign image before and after grayscaling.

 ![alt text][image2]

-As a last step, I normalized the image data because ...

 ---